 A few spots for commerce dot the hamlets.
 There are small souvenir shops in both villages with snacks and handicrafts, and each has a little cafe serving area fare like tempura and soba made from hyper-local wild mountain vegetables, and sake brewed in the region.
 There is also a washi shop in Ainokura where the visitor can see the paper being made, try their hand at making a sheet (¥600), and buy paper crafts.

 Since it’s a bit out of the way, you may be keen to spend a bit more time here.
 You can stay overnight in one of the farmhouses (prices from ¥8,100).
-If you’ve got a group, you can rent out a whole gassho cottage and save a bit (five people for ¥21,600; less for a regular cottage) or go really cheapo and try camping.
+If you’ve got a group, you can rent out a whole gassho cottage and save a bit, or go really cheapo and try camping.